 Catch data provide scale to stock assessments.
 It follows that spatial stock of origin data are necessary to estimate the relative magnitude of the various stocks in a multi-stock model (to correctly assign catches to stock).
-Currently the model uses stock of origin data derived from the otolith microchemistry and genetic research of AZTI, UMCES, GBYP, and DFO (Table 2.5 and Table 2.6A-D).
+Currently the model uses stock of origin data derived from the otolith microchemistry and genetic research of AZTI, UMCES, GBYP, and DFO (Tables 2.5 to 2.9).

 There is uncertainty in regard to the stock of origin of bluefin tuna catches in the South Atlantic that were reported prior to 1970.
-For the Base Case, these are dealt with in the same way as all other catches: they are assigned to the strata of Figure 1.1 by uprating Task II catches (that are reported spatially) to the annual Task I catch data.
+For the Baseline, these are dealt with in the same way as all other catches: they are assigned to the strata of Figure 1.1 by uprating Task II catches (that are reported spatially) to the annual Task 1 catch data.

-Analysed data
+2.2 Analysed data

 The operating models are also fitted to standardized CPUE indices (Table 2.1) and a range of fishery-independent indices (Table 2.2).
-These fishery-independent indices include a Western larval index in the Gulf of Mexico an Eastern larval index in the western Mediterranean (Ingram et al., 2015) and two aerial surveys in the Mediterranean (French Aerial survey: Rouyer et al., 2018).
+These fishery-independent indices include a Western larval index in the Gulf of Mexico (GOM, Lauretta et al., 2018), an Eastern larval index in the western Mediterranean (Alvarez-Berastegui et al., 2020) and two aerial surveys in the Mediterranean (French Aerial survey: Rouyer et al., 2021, and GBYP aerial survey: Vázquez Bonales et al., 2018).

-In order to predict observed catch at size from model predicted catch at age, operating models made use of an inverse age-at-length key (probability of length class given age).
-These keys are developed from the base-case stock assessment growth curves for Eastern and Western stocks and a coefficient of variation (variability in length at age) determined by the growth model of Allioud et al. (2017).
+In order to predict observed catch at size from model predicted catch at age, operating models have made use of an inverse age-at-length key (probability of length class given age).
+These keys are developed from the basecase stock assessment growth curves for Eastern and Western stocks and a coefficient of variation (variability in length at age) determined by the growth model of Allioud et al. (2017).

 Table 2.1.
 The standardized CPUE indices used to fit the operating models (many of which are used in stock assessments previously conducted by ICCAT).
-Many of these indices are available after 2016 but the operating model only uses data to 2016 due to the unavailability of CATDIS uprated catch data for more recent years at the time of model conditioning.
+Many of these indices are available after 2019 but the operating mode uses data only to 2019 due to the unavailability of CATDIS updated catch data for more recent years at the time of model conditioning.
 The right-most column indicates the fishing fleets used to assign selectivity to each CPUE index; the fishing fleets are described in Table 3.1.